The Fair Jilt: The power of love

+Gender ideologies

+In The Fair Jilt, Behn creates complex representations of gender largely by subverting traditionally gendered expectations for behavior.
+The character of Miranda is immoral, decisive and promiscuous, in contrast with the obedient and chaste ideals she’d typically be expected to embody.
+Furthermore, Behn juxtaposes this characterization of Miranda with various submissive and moral men.
+Critics argue that Miranda’s manipulation and domination of these men not only empowers the feminine, but satirizes the masculine, by placing Miranda as the pursuer, and men as the pursued.

+Other critics have argued that the female narrator further complicates the depictions of gender dynamics in The Fair Jilt by both moralizing against and empathizing with Miranda’s actions.
+The narrator’s tone often undermines moral condemnation, not fully endorsing the moral system Miranda is violating, nor challenging that system’s existence.
+By giving control of the narrative to a female voice with questionable morals and values, scholars say Behn raises conversations about the true intentions of complex female characters and the legitimacy of their prescribed roles.

 Critical reception

 According to Maureen Duffy, The Fair Jilt damaged Behn's reputation unjustly.
 Many readers found the story so hard to believe that they assumed it was fabricated, despite her insistence that it was true.

 Although a villainess, Behn's Miranda is not as repellent as the shockingly unhygienic Cornelia in The London Jilt.
 For this reason, Bonnie Blackwell credits The Fair Jilt, along with other works by female authors, with giving the word "jilt" a more positive connotation than it had in the past.